Educating Policyholders on the Importance of Voting in a Mutual Insurance Company

 • Sales initiatives for prospective members that lean heavily into the voting aspect of a mutual insurance company

-• Email campaigns to existing members with participation reminders about why it’s important to vote and how to vote
+• Email campaigns to existing members and policyholders with participation reminders about why it’s important to vote and how to vote

 • Simple graphics or videos explaining the voting process